Bismuth Sulfite Agar (BS Agar): Composition, Principle, Uses, and Colony Morphology

 | S. Typhi sensitivity | Best | Good | Good | Good |

-| S. Paratyphi A appearance | Greenish/colourless (no black) — easy to miss | Red with no black centre | Blue-green, no black centre | Colourless, no black centre |
+| S. Paratyphi A appearance | Greenish/colorless (no black), easy to miss | Red with no black center | Blue-green, no black center | Colorless, no black center |

-| Shigella recovery | Poor — most inhibited | Good | Best | Poor |
+| Shigella recovery | Poor, most inhibited | Good | Best | Poor |

 | Shelf life | 2 days only | 2–4 weeks | 2–4 weeks | 2–4 weeks |